rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 in multiple different crates or binaries (e.g. multiple test binaries that each test a substantial swath of the API), may result in redoing code generation for the same items repeatedly.

+Also note that this only provides a performance win if you are rebuilding the dependency.
+If you're only rebuilding the top-level crate, this won't help.

 ## Plumbing this through Cargo with profiles